kjappelbaum/pyepal/docs/getting_started.rst

     pip install pypal

-We recommend that you install `pypi` in a dedicated `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_ or `conda environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.
+We recommend that you install `pypal` in a dedicated `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_ or `conda environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.

 If you want to use the latest version from GitHub, you can install it using